St. Carlo Acutis

 She was exiled for a time, but eventually returned to the royal household and was reconciled with her son, Otto.
 When he was crowned emperor, he left her in charge of the kingdom, and she established three convents and a monastery.
 She spent her old age at the convent where she was raised.

 St. Matilda’s relics rest in the reliquary chapel in the Basilica of the Sacred Heart on Notre Dame’s campus, and she is also depicted in the stained glass windows of the Basilica.
-In a large window, shown to the left, Matilda holds a scepter and coins as a sign of her generosity to the poor.
-A second window, to the right, depicts Matilda in prayer with her two sons conspiring in envy behind her.
+Our featured image of a larger window Matilda holds a scepter and coins as a sign of her generosity to the poor.
+A second window, shown above, depicts Matilda in prayer with her two sons conspiring in envy behind her.
 St. Matilda is the patron saint of widows and a patron saint and intercessor for parents who have conflicts with their grown children.

 St. Matilda, patron saint of widows and kind queen who cared for the poor despite ridicule from your own children—pray for us!